TDarkShadow/iheartnewvegas/README.md

 I've worked on this modlist for a few years already, but only recently decided to make a guide out of it.
 All I ask in return is your patience when it comes to following instructions.
 If I took the time to write them, you *should* take the time to read them.

+This is *not* a modding guide for beginners.
+If you've never played Fallout: New Vegas before, I recommend following the [**Viva New Vegas**](https://vivanewvegas.github.io/) modding guide.
+It has a fraction of the mods present here, and will take you considerably less time to follow and install appropriately.

 ## My setup

 When installing all mods in this guide, as well as the recommended shaders, my framerate ranges anywhere from 30fps (at worst) to 60fps.
 For reference, here is a my setup.